pyapp-kit/magicgui/docs/configuration.md

 ### `display_name`

 By default, the label which will be displayed next to the widget will have the variable's name.
-If you wish to modify that you may include in the argument's options dictionary the `display_name` key with the desired label:
+If you wish to modify that, add a `display_name` entry to the argument's options dictionary with the desired label:

 ```python
 @magicgui(user_address={'display_name': 'Address'})